parsonsmatt/parsonsmatt.github.io/_posts/2026-03-10-my_first_month_with_claude.markdown

 Over the last five years, people have been making wild claims about the utility of *present* AI.
 Not "the AI that you'll have *soon*," but the current generation stuff.
-And the results, franky, had been garbage.
+And the results, frankly, had been garbage.
 A sea of garbage coating the internet.
 I'd try using the tools, and when checking them against my own expertise or knowledge, they always fell short.